 By incorporating these ideas for a child during everyday activities and routines, caregivers can support a child's development in an efficient way that requires very little extra time.
-Try adding these ideas into mealtimes, dressing/undressing routines, during diaper and toileting routines, bath time, when offering comfort, and when providing care for multiple children at a time, such as while toileting one child, another child is nearby waiting for her turn.
+Try adding these ideas into mealtimes, dressing/undressing routines, providing care for multiple children at a time, such as while toileting one child, another child is nearby waiting for her turn.